 New Mexico Funders Collaborative

 Grant of $50,000 to a Central New Mexico nonprofit, educational institution, or government entity to foster academic and personal success for middle school children in Central New Mexico.
-Funding is intended to advance the future personal, educational, and professional pathways of 6th through 8th-grade students.
+Funding is intended to advance the future personal, educational, and professional pathways of students in grades 6 through 8.
 Eligible initiatives must serve students in Bernalillo, Sandoval, Valencia and/or Torrance counties.